snow depths exceeding 3 meters are not uncommon.

 Provided by: BRAVOSKI

-It's extremely accessible, less than 10 minutes from Myoko Kogen IC.
-The slopes are conveniently located right in front of the hotel.
-The course design with its long lifts allows for long runs with wide runs, allowing for fast turns.
-There are many beginner to intermediate slopes, but skiers will be pleased to know that there are also courses recommended for beginners to tree runs.
+The hotel boasts excellent accessibility, being less than 10 minutes from the Myoko Kogen Interchange.
+The fact that the slopes are right in front of the hotel is also a major plus.
+The course design, with its long lifts, features wide slopes perfect for long runs, allowing for high-speed turns.
+While there are many beginner to intermediate slopes, the availability of courses ideal for those new to tree skiing is a welcome feature for skiers.

-Ikenotaira Onsen is the center of Myoko's park culture.
-The park, which is well-stocked with equipment, is always bustling with locals who are proud of their skills.
+Ikenotaira Onsen is the heart of Myoko's park culture.
+The park, with its extensive features, is always bustling with skilled locals.

 ![]() | ![]() | ![]() | ![]() |